Abuja: 10 Facts You Should Know Before You Book Your Ticket

 Abuja is also home to various malls like Jabi Lake Mall, Ceddi Plaza, Next Shopping Mall, Dune Centre or Silverbird Galleria, where you can shop in a serene environment, enjoy a meal or catch a movie.

 Located in central Abuja, Ceddi Plaza is a go-to shopping destination in Abuja.
 It houses many businesses including Levi?s store, Nike store, Etisalat, wine shop, restaurants and ATM's to mention but a few.
 You can also watch a movie at the cinema.

 also features a cinema, an arcade game centre and a bowling alley.
 There is a bookstore, MANGO store, the Body Shop, Pandora and cafes, to mention a few.
 Shoprite is also in the Galleria to ensure buying and selling in a safe and serene environment.

-It is located at Transcorp Hilton Hotel and offers guests different mouth-watering Nigerian dishes like yam porridge, pounded yam, Oha soup, snail sauce, goat meat sauce etc. Bukka restaurant also offers buffets of local and continental cuisine.
+Located at Transcorp Hilton Hotel, it offers guests different mouth-watering Nigerian dishes like yam porridge, pounded yam, Oha soup, snail sauce, goat meat sauce etc. Bukka restaurant also offers buffets of local and continental cuisine.

-At Wakkis, you get to see your food as it is prepared in the open kitchen.
+At Wakkis,? you get to see your food prepared in the open kitchen.
 Housed in a hut-like building made of bricks, wooden poles and straw, Wakkis kitchen offers different cuisines from Indian.
 It operates a 24-hour service.

 Sheraton Abuja Hotel